Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 The Trigger Finger Release Procedure

-The procedure to correct trigger finger is performed as day surgery, and patients can return home the same day.
+The procedure to correct trigger finger is performed as day surgery, and patients can usually return home the same day.
 A small incision is made in the palm of your hand, along one of the natural creases, so the scar is less noticeable.
 The surgeon will then cut through the tendon sheath to create a wider opening and allow the tendon to move through it more easily.

 This procedure does not require a general anaesthetic.
 The area will be numbed using a local anaesthetic, and some patients request mild sedation if they are anxious.